Klasllani/t.s.-eliot-the-waste-land-digital/README.md

 mvn exec:java -Dexec.mainClass="com.example.LuceneSearcher"
 ```

-By following these steps, you should be able to index and search the content of `The-Waste-Land.xml` using Apache Lucene, even if all your files are in the same directory.
+By following these steps, you should be able to index and search the content of `The-Waste-Land.xml` using Apache Lucene